-This quote aptly illustrates the paradigm shift in competitive dynamics in today’s business environment.
+This quote aptly illustrates the paradigm shift in competitive dynamics in today's business environment.
 Conventional wisdom tells us that large companies will succeed in their markets, but that is no longer relevant today for many industries.
-At a period of rapid technological innovation and customer expectations for highly personalized service on demand, it is impossible to ignore the importance of time-based competition.
-Business leaders, across industries, acknowledge that speed is key to gaining competitive advantage in their businesses.
-These leaders turn to the potential of Information Technology to automate and streamline their business operations and transform them from functional silos into finely-tuned reusable business capabilities.
+At a rapid time of technological innovation and customer expectations for highly personalized service on demand, it is impossible to ignore the importance of time-based competition.
+Business leaders across industries acknowledge that speed is key to gaining a competitive advantage in their businesses.
+These leaders turn to Information Technology's potential to automate and streamline their business operations and transform them from functional silos into finely-tuned reusable business capabilities.

-In tune with the changing business needs, the IT community has offered to support these business initiatives with a variety of solutions and infrastructure offerings.
-However, MDM vendors, employing confusing buzzwords and acronyms to highlight their competitive strengths mask the path to achieving the final outcome.
+The IT community has offered to support these business initiatives with various solutions and infrastructure offerings in tune with the changing business needs.
+However, MDM vendors, employing confusing buzzwords and acronyms to highlight their competitive strengths, block the outcome's path.
 Real-time Enterprise, Adaptive Enterprise, Agile Enterprise, Event-driven Apps, Zero-Latency Enterprise – over the last couple of decades, there has been no dearth of new terms and acronyms used in the business press to propagate the message of the critical importance of being able to sense relevant events and respond appropriately at the right time.

-The notion of latency in business terms is an important one to understand and act upon.
-In business terms, latency can be described as the time required for a business event to complete and for the results of this event to be propagated to all interested consumers of this information.
-In a Zero Latency Enterprise (ZLE), such time lag is reduced to almost zero.
-In other words, current information is immediately available to all parts of the company where it is needed.
+The notion of latency in business terms is an important one to understand and act.
+In business terms, latency is between a business event and its results for decision-making or further downstream transactions.
+In a Zero Latency Enterprise (ZLE), such time lag is zero.
+In other words, current Information is immediately available to all parts of the company where it is needed.

 Elimination of errors and shortening of response cycle through automated processes